 What will be the result if the spinosum layer were not viable enough for the even dispersion of pigment?

-There will an accumulation of pigment into smaller areas, which may reflect as pigmentation.
+There will be an accumulation of pigment into smaller areas, which may reflect as pigmentation.

 What will be the result if the melanocyte to keratinocyte ratio were not the normal 1-30?

 Today we live in a world of mixed ethnicities, and in countries other than our origin.
-There are many hidden dangers, and hair and eye color as an indication to establish photo type is now misleading.
+There are many hidden dangers, and hair and eye colour as an indication to establish phototype are now misleading.
 The melanocortin-1 receptor gene (redhead gene) can be hidden as a result of mixed ethnicity, and this means that the client's risk for skin cancer may not be obvious.